CBaptiste/AlgoliaAppSearch/readme.md

 # High responsive app store search using Algolia

 This small webpage shows the high responsivness of algolia's search.
-A miniature MVC framework was implemented.
+A miniature 3 pages MVC framework was implemented.
 Powered with Algolia, AngularJS and NodeJS

 # TL;DR